Lightstreamer/lightstreamer-kafka-connector-loadtest/README.md

 ## Scenarios of Test
 Leveraging the software tools from this project, we conducted a series of tests with various configurations to simulate different scenarios.

-In the first scenario, we generated simple messages consisting of a single field with a string value of 1024 bytes.
+The first scenario involved generating simple messages with a single field containing a randomly generated alphanumeric string of 1024 bytes.
 Each message was accompanied by a basic header containing the creation timestamp and the producer's ID.
 These messages were sent to a Kafka topic without specifying a key, resulting in all clients receiving all messages.
 Furthermore, there was no possibility of performing delta delivery on the message payload.